Ben Alder

 Will Fehrenbacher

-Will grew up in Queen Anne’s County where he learned to love the connections found outdoors through hunting and fishing.
+Will grew up in Queen Anne’s County where he acquired a fundamental understanding and respect for our landscape through hunting and fishing.
 He graduated in the Spring of 2022 from Salisbury University with a Bachelor of Arts degree in Environmental Studies.
 While not at school during the winters, Will spent his days guiding waterfowl hunts across the Eastern Shore.
-Will has been interning with The Land Group since June of 2021 and is now working full-time as TLG’s Land Technician.
-He looks forward to growing and thriving with the company.
+His experience in the outdoors has driven him to understand our region from both an ecological and economic perspective.

 Coleen Sheridan

-Born and raised in Baltimore, and after residing in Carroll County, Maryland for over 20 years, Coleen relocated to the Eastern Shore in late 2014.
-Her background includes legal and administrative positions in a few of the larger law firms in Baltimore – DLA Piper (formerly Piper & Marbury) and Miles & Stockbridge, as well as mid-sized firms in both Towson and Westminster.
-Most recently, Coleen worked for Hearne & Bailey in Salisbury as their administrative, billing and legal assistant.
-Not considering herself to be an “outdoorsy” person, Coleen has come to love the Eastern Shore’s diverse landscape and its wealth of wildlife.
-This has given her an appreciation of TLG’s philosophy and approach to land management, agriculture and sales.
+Born and raised in Baltimore and after residing in Carroll County, Maryland for over 20 years, Coleen relocated to the Eastern Shore in late 2014.
+Her background includes legal and administrative positions in larger and boutique law firms in Baltimore, as well as mid-sized firms in both Towson and Westminster.
+Prior to joining The Land Group, Coleen was employed by Hearne & Bailey in Salisbury until their closing in 2021.

 Our Team